Jaegg3rNat/NonLocal_Comp_Advection/README.md

     the DamKholer variable mu.
 The Peclet intensity variable pe
  - The Run_Snapshots file will only work if Run_Flow_Integration integration was perfomed saving the density configurations over time
          The default of Run_Flow_Integration is to save only the final equilibrium configuration.
 To change this uncomment the section in the Run_Flow_Integration.py that saves the configurations over time.

+   As an example:
+      - Before run Run_Flow_Integration, change the integration time variable 'T' for a shorter value (T = 2000) and uncomment the lines 390 and 391.
-   As an example we include the data for sinusoidal_mu800_pe_50 in the R_0.2 directory to be able to run the Run_Snapshots script.
+      - Use as external input mu = 500 , pe =50.
+This will create the evolution data for sinusoidal_mu800_pe_50 in the R_0.2 directory and will allow the running of the 'Run_Snapshots.py' script.
    - Run_Animate works only after the snapshots figures were generated